lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 Compute Sessions
 ================

-The most visited pages in the Backend.AI Web-UI would be the Sessions and Data & Storage pages.
+The most visited pages in the GPU Platform Web-UI would be the Sessions and Data & Storage pages.
 Here, you will learn how to query and create container-based compute sessions and utilize various web applications on the Sessions page.